The work of bio-designers generates uncanny visions that can confront our deepest beliefs.

 Stanford University to spark interdisciplinary experiments.

-She also worked with James King on E. chromi,
+She also worked with James King on E. chromi, a collaboration

 with the iGEM (International Genetically Engineered Machine)